 Among other industries, which use this metal, are dentistry, weaponry, aeronautics, computers, medicine, glassmaking, etc. Such things as laboratory equipment, anticancer drugs, hard disk drives, spark plugs, turbine engines involve platinum.
-But mostly it is used for jewelry or as an investment instrument.
+But it is mostly used for jewelry or as an investment instrument.

 Platinum has a smaller market than gold, but the number of interested investors continues growing.

-It is one of the most volatile of precious metals.
+It is one of the most volatile precious metals.
 During periods of economic stability and growth, its price tends to be as much as twice the price of gold.
 But during uncertainty times, the value of platinum tends to decrease, falling below the price of gold.